What You Need To Know About GMO Foods?

 GMOs are cheaper to grow and buy

-DO you know GMO foods such as corn, beets and soybeans cost cheaper by 15-30%?
+Do you know GMO foods such as corn, beets, and soybeans are 15-30% cheaper?

-GMOS are designed to withstand the worst vagaries of weather or pests.
-As such, a farmer will get same harvests using lesser pesticides, water or land.
+GMOs are designed to withstand the worst vagaries of weather or pests.
+As such, a farmer will get the same harvests using fewer pesticides, water, or land.
 By a farmer saving on the cost of production, he can lower the price of food.

 GMOs are more nutritious